cfafonso/cfafonso.github.io/_pages/about.md

 layout: about
 title: about me
 permalink: /
-subtitle: Biomedical Reseacher and Data Scientist
+subtitle: Data Scientist and Chemist

 profile:
   align: right